ostark/craft-testkit/README.md

-# 🦠🧑‍🔬 Testkit is an opinionated toolset for Craft Plugins and Modules
+# 🦠🧑‍🔬 Craft Testkit

+### An opinionated toolset for testing Craft Plugins and Modules

 Under the hood

 * Mockery
 * PestPHP

-...
+---

+TODO: Review / refactor the interfaces

+---

 It's made for plugins or modules that do not touch the database heavily.
-In contrast to [fixtures](https://craftcms.com/docs/3.x/testing/testing-craft/fixtures.html) that define a consistent and predictable state of your test dataset, with mocking you can test different scenarios more easily with less setup efforts.
+In contrast to [fixtures](https://craftcms.com/docs/4.x/testing/testing-craft/fixtures.html) that define a consistent and predictable state of your test dataset, with mocking you can test different scenarios more easily with less setup efforts.

 Please mind, if your code relies heavily on database CRUD operations, this is probably not the right tool for your test.